 Churchstoke Sunday market

 A regular Sunday Car Boot Sale is now an added attraction, for those searching out bargains, bygones and perhaps an undiscovered antique or two!
 Customers and ‘booters’ alike are so enthusiastic they can be found buying and selling their wares from as early as 7am every Sunday.
+The Harry Tuffins Outdoor Boot Sale usually takes place every Sunday from April through to September.
 Further information

 Supermarkets and major stores in Welshpool

 Newtown, on the River Severn and the largest town in Powys, is famous as the birthplace of 19th Century social reformer Robert Owen.
 Also in the 19th Century, local draper Pryce Jones, by dealing with his customers for woollen goods by post rather than over the counter, established the first mail order firm in the world.
 He met with huge success, as the large Royal Welsh Warehouse opposite the railway station was opened in 1879.
 Even Queen Victoria wore Welsh flannel from Newtown.
-Now, this imposing building is home to The Outlet discount retail store.
+Now, this imposing building is being redeveloped and is currently home to Clearance and carpet stores.